Vibrational dynamics throughout the body

 Pivot back and repeat the sequence on the other side.
 Alternate sides and practice for a few more repetitions.

 Effect: This exercise involves the shoulder blades (M. Serratus Anterior) and the legs (M. Tensor Fasciae Lata).
 The stability of the core is made possible via the obliques (M. Obliquus Abdominis internus und externus).
 The stability in the chest is created by means of the rhomboids (Mm.
 Rhomboideus minor et major) and neck extensors (Mm.
 Splenius Capitis et Cervicis).
 In a nutshell, the entire double helix is activated.

 Start in a seated posture.
 Bend your knees and bring your feet as close to your buttocks as possible.
 Lift your pelvis until the upper body and the things form a horizontal line.
 Stretch your arms long by pushing the shoulder blades backwards.
 Stay for a few breaths.

-Now lift your right foot and your left hand slightly from the ground.
-Move the right shoulder blade actively toward the ground.
+Now lift your left foot and your right hand slightly from the ground.
+Move the left shoulder blade actively toward the ground.
 Observe the tension as it spans diagonally across the backside and front side of the torso.
-To intensify this exercise, press the left hand firmly against the right knee (Fig. 5).
+To intensify this exercise, press the right hand firmly against the left knee (Fig. 5).

 Again here you can pivot which will activate the helical myofasical lines.
 To do this, pivot on the standing foot and hand downward (Fig. 6).